SomebodyLikeEveryBody/Hygi0Quizz/README.md

 2) The discordance between theorical cases and reality, when the scale of values of the recommendations doesn't meet the operators' ones
 3) The logistical difficulty of applying the recommandations, due to lack of time or resources

-This applicatio has the purpose to solve the first point by **decreasing the constraint to overcome to learn the recommendations**, this by using concretes situation and trial and error learning strategy, on a funny web application.
+This application has the purpose to solve the first point by **decreasing the constraint to overcome to learn the recommendations**, this by using concretes situation and trial and error learning strategy, on a funny web application.
 This also have the purpose to affect positively the second point by **encouraging dialog between operators and hygiene team** about specific hygiene cases, problems encountered in the unit, scales of values, etc.

 ## II) Technical informations